Yura-S/aws_dotnet/README.md

 6) create route53 hosted zone for your domain and configure it to work

 7) there is no data in database. manually add. open database security groups 5432 port for all and add data using create_table.sh script

+   needs installed psql for it

-8) copy all files to your repository(runs while pushing anything in actions_test)
+9) copy all files to your repository(runs while pushing anything in actions_test)